micropython/micropython/ports/w60x/README.md

   well as many of the internal modules.
 - The machine module with GPIO, UART, SPI, I2C, PWM, WDT and Timer.
 - The network module with WLAN (WiFi) support.
+- Support SSL using hardware encryption and decryption (2M Flash devices).
 - Internal filesystem using the flash (27Kb available).
 - Support built-in FTP server transfer script files.